-We may also report any matter to the relevant authorities, including the Serious Fraud Office and the police.
+- We may terminate the contracts of any associated persons, including consultants or other workers who act for, or on behalf of, our organization who are found to have breached this policy. - We may also report any matter to the relevant authorities, including the Serious Fraud Office and the police.
 We will provide all necessary assistance to the relevant authorities in any subsequent prosecution.

-Review of procedures and training
+Review of Procedures and Training

-Our Company will regularly communicate its anti-bribery measures to employees and associated persons.
-We will set up training sessions where applicable.

-The Head of HR will monitor and review the implementation of this policy and related procedures on a regular basis, including reviews of internal financial systems, expenses, corporate hospitality, gifts, and entertainment policies.

-Employees and those working for, or on behalf of, the Company are encouraged to contact the Head of HR with any suggestions, comments, or feedback that they may have on how these procedures may be improved.
+- Our Company will regularly communicate its anti-bribery measures to employees and associated persons.
+We will set up training sessions where applicable. - The HR department will monitor and review the implementation of this policy and related procedures on a regular basis, including reviews of internal financial systems, expenses, corporate hospitality, gifts, and entertainment policies. - Employees and those working for, or on behalf of, the Company are encouraged to contact the HR department with any suggestions, comments, or feedback that they may have on how these procedures may be improved.